Floorp-Projects/Floorp/testing/geckodriver/README.md

 --------

-If you are using geckodriver through [Selenium], you must ensure that you have version 3.5 and greater.
+If you are using geckodriver through [Selenium], you must ensure that you have version 3.11 or greater.
 Because geckodriver implements the [W3C WebDriver standard][WebDriver] and not the same Selenium wire protocol older drivers are using, you may experience incompatibilities and migration problems when making the switch from FirefoxDriver to